matecsaj/ebay_rest/src/ebay_rest/api/README.md

-# Read Me
+# READ ME
-Refrain from altering the directory contents.
+Refrain from altering the folders in this directory because the script process_swagger_cache.py generates them.
-The script process_api_cache.py generates contents.